danielbush/BeerBot/README.md

 # BeerBot

 An irc bot written in ruby 2.0 and some bits of thread.
-Use at your own risk..

 * Uses ruby 2.0
+* includes IRC
+* Structured to be independent of IRC, the bot itself is agnostic
+  * you know, if you want to make BeerBot do xmpp, please do so and let me know :D
 * Uses pry as a repl for administering the bot while running
-* Structured to be independent of irc, the bot itself is agnostic
-* Modules are hot-reloadable
-* Bot and the dispatcher are also hot-reloadable
+* Contains a scheduler based on ```CronR``` gem; this should make it easy to get BeerBot to do recurring tasks like reminders

 ## Status